 This paper investigates the suppression of star formation, or “quenching,” in a suite of genetically modified simulations.
 Beginning with a Milky Way-mass galaxy, we modify the mass of one dwarf satellite, performing three additional simulations.
 Each of these subsequent galaxies have fixed large scale structure and final main halo masses; however, the modification of the LMC satellite results in differences to the halo accretion history, including changes in the sequence and timing of other dwarf satellite mergers with the main galaxy.
 Furthermore, these differences result in widely varying galactic evolution.
 Of the four galaxies, two remain star forming disks similar to our Milky Way, while two of them quench fully.
 The conclusion of the paper is that these subtle changes in the accretion history — as probed by the genetic modification — can drive major differences in the evolution of Milky Way mass galaxies.

-Pontzen et al. (2020) EDGE: A new approach to suppressing numerical diffusion in adaptive mesh simulations of galaxy formation, MNRAS accepted, arXiv:2009.03313 (full text)
+Pontzen et al. (2021) EDGE: a new approach to suppressing numerical diffusion in adaptive mesh simulations of galaxy formation, MNRAS, 2, 1755 (full text)

 This paper outlines a completely new use for genetic modification: improving the numerical accuracy of our galaxy formation simulations.
 “Adaptive mesh refinement” is a particular approach to simulations which results in very accurate treatment of features such as shocks and instabilities, and which we therefore use for studying dwarf galaxies.
 However, when the entire galaxy moves at high speeds across the simulation, the accuracy degrades.
 This is especially a problem when the speed of the galaxy is large compared to its own internal velocity dispersions (which is the case for small galaxies).
 Genetic modification gives us a neat solution: we can demand that the speed of the galaxy relative to the simulation rest frame is minimal.
 The paper shows that such an approach leads to even more accurate gas dynamics, and so better insight into small galaxies at high redshift.